best-practice-and-impact/gptables/docs/source/doc.theme.rst

 YAML configuration file.
 You should take a copy of our default theme configuration file and adjust it to suit your needs.

-Most of the top level names in the config file represent elements of the table.
+Most of the top level names in the config file represent table elements or their metadata.
 The parameters passed below these names are `XlsxWriter format properties`_, so you should check out their documentation to find the appropriate properties and valid options for your formatting.

+``global`` refers to the base format that all others will be built upon.
+Any format parameter that is repeated for a specific element will override the global format for that element.
+The three ``cover_`` format names refer to elements of the cover page generated from a :class:`~.core.gptable.Cover`.

 .. _`XlsxWriter format properties`: https://xlsxwriter.readthedocs.io/format.html#format-methods-and-format-properties